Development

 When to use this calculator

-Use this calculator during feasibility stage to check if development meets lender profit requirements before approaching lenders.
+Use this calculator during feasibility stage to check if your development meets lender profit requirements before approaching lenders.
 Essential for development appraisals, assessing deal viability, and determining if scheme will secure development finance.
-Most lenders require 15-20% POC minimum.
+Run sensitivity analysis with different GDV and cost assumptions.

 Frequently Asked Questions